drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_09.md

 #### After the lecture

-Students given homework sheet 2 (obtaining normal form game equilibria)
+Students will be given reading and exercises.

 ### Assessment